wikindx/wikindx/trunk/docs/README_TRANSLATION.txt

 However, messages can be defined in any PHP file as long as they use the official PHP Gettext functions, and that the PHP files are placed elsewhere than in the components, cache, and data directories.
-For the exact list see make-languages.php.
+For the exact list see cli-make-languages.php.
 For the moment we have chosen to group the messages in the `core/messages` folder.

 These classes do not load the translation catalogs.
 It is assumed that